szaumoor/ZSTweaks/ZSTweaks/readme.md

 - dark0dave for giving me the idea of adding a configuration file
 - For the people in G3 and Discord for reporting bugs
 - To MephistoSatanDevil for providing the first translation (Simplified Chinese) to this ginormous mod
+- ScrierOne for help providing data so I could grant compatibility to PnP Celestials and Fiends
 - zenblack for feedback, brainstorming, and icon-making